-GoDurham is actively improving stops in its system to meet Durham’s standards for accessibility, shelter, seating, security and lighting.
-In 2020, more than $3 million in local funding will be dedicated to bus stop improvements throughout the city.
-A combination of money dedicated to transit – a half-cent sales tax, vehicle registration fees and a vehicle rental tax -- and the city’s Participatory Budgeting program will pay for them.
+GoDurham is actively improving stops in its system to meet Durham’s standards for accessibility, shelter, seating, security, and lighting.
+Local funding is dedicated each year to bus stop improvements throughout the city.
+A combination of funds dedicated to transit – a half-cent sales tax, vehicle registration fees, and a vehicle rental tax – along with the city’s Participatory Budgeting program will pay for the improvements.

 Choosing the bus stops